learn-co-curriculum/dsc-linear-regression-project-vanguard/README.md

 4. Run your notebook from start to finish, then save it.
 5. Create a README.md file in your repository with a brief summary of your project.
 6. Push your updated repository to GitHub to share with your instructor and employers!

-# Level Up: Project Enhancements

-After completing the project, you could consider the following enhancements if you have time:

-* Engineer new features to improve the predictive power of your model
-* Identify and remove outliers, then redo the analysis
-* Identify models with high or low value for LEGO buyers, using the differences between actual and predicted prices
-* Conduct statistical tests using the numeric features in the dataset to make inferences about the population of LEGO sets

 ## Summary